gvwilson/thirdbit/src/fiction/in-heck/index.md

 The tiger lowered his hands.
 "I'm glad to hear it.
 My apologies if we overreacted."

 `LIKEWISE` scrolled across the screen on the front of the mulebot.

 Mayor Lupus turned to Dockety.
 "Well?" she said as the moment stretched.
-"Anything you'd like to stay to the Special?"
+"Anything you'd like to say to the Special?"

 The bot's lenses rotated.
 "Welcome to Rusty Bridge."